 Cuts and grazes are common and can usually be treated at home.
 Read about how to treat them and when you should get medical advice.

-Cyclothymia, or cyclothymic disorder, is a mild form of bipolar disorder.
+Find out about cyclothymia, or cyclothymic disorder, a mild form of bipolar disorder.

 Find out why caesarean sections are carried out, whether you can ask for one, what they involve, and what the risks are.

 Read about cancer, a condition where cells in a specific part of the body begin to reproduce uncontrollably.
 The cancerous cells can invade and destroy surrounding healthy tissue.